Platon-7/Simulation/README.md

 # Simulation

-This course is one of the most challenging courses that I encountered during my bachelor's degree.
+This course is from the final semester of my studies.
+It is one of the most challenging courses that I encountered during my bachelor's degree.

 ## Syllabus Summary: